Shopify/polaris/polaris.shopify.com/content/design/icons/creating-icons.md

     ![A calendar, an inbox and a shop icon with the corner radius highlighted.
 3 pixels for the calendar, 2 pixels for the inbox and 1 pixel for the inbox.](/images/design/icons/icons-creating-outline-5@2x.png)

     Corner radius can go from 1 px to 3 px, depending on the object roundness.
-Joins must be rounded.
+Joints and terminals must be rounded.
 Sharp corners are not allowed, except for intersections and cutouts.

   </Column>
   <Column variant="directive">

     ![Six outline icons with small filled object highlighted, like a credit card that is made out of outlines and an icon that is filled.](/images/design/icons/icons-creating-outline-6@2x.png)

-    Filled shapes can be used, only in really small objects, like a dot in an exclamation point.
+    Filled shapes can be used, only in really small objects, like in the dot of an exclamation point.

   </Column>
   <Column variant="directive">